chaen/DIRACOS/docs/80_extendingDIRACOS.md

 ## Requesting a package to be added in DIRACOS

-If you think a package (RPMs or python) should be added to DIRACOS, please open a github issue (https://github.com/DIRACGrid/DIRACOS/issues), which will be marked with the `PackageRequest` tag.
+If you think a package (RPMs or python) should be added to DIRACOS, please open a [github issue](https://github.com/DIRACGrid/DIRACOS/issues), which will be marked with the `PackageRequest` tag.
 If it gathers enough thumbs up (Let say 5 from different VO), we will consider adding it.

 Note that it is not a guarantee, because we have to take into account other constraints (for example size).